The Best Sunset Spots in Kuta Lombok (2026 Guide)

 Read More →Narmada is a 300-year-old Hindu water palace in West Lombok — part royal retreat, part sacred site, part botanical garden.

-Read More →Tanjung Aan is 15-20 minutes from Kuta Lombok and consistently delivers: calm water, two types of sand, a viewpoint, and a hill worth climbing before sunset.
+Read More →Tanjung Aan Beach is 15-20 minutes from Kuta Lombok and consistently delivers: calm water for swimming, two types of sand, warungs on the beach, and Merese Hill for sunset.
+Everything you need for the trip.

 Read More →South Lombok has solid snorkeling within easy reach of Kuta — if you know which spots to pick and when to go.